Rock, Mineral, Fossil, and Meteorite ID

 I think I found a cool rock or mineral in/near Minnesota!

-In an email to the department (esci@umn.edu) please provide a description of your specimen and photographs.
-More information about this process below (please read before sending your email).
-If you do not provide the proper information we will not be able to start identifying your specimen.
+In an email to the department ([email protected]) please provide a description of your specimen and photographs, following all instructions below.
+If you do not provide the required information, we will be unable to assist you in identifying your specimen.

-For specimens found outside of Minnesota, it would be best for you to check with your local geological survey or university for assistance.
+For specimens found outside of Minnesota: Given the large number of requests and limited personnel and capacity, the department only provides this assistance for samples found in or very near Minnesota.
+If you found or acquired your sample elsewhere, please seek assistance at another university or geological survey.
+It would be best for you to check with your local geological survey or university for assistance.
 We are only able to provide guidance on specimens found locally.

-The Department of Earth & Environmental Sciences does NOT purchase specimens.
-Please try calling Enchanted Rock Garden or a similar vendor for information on selling your specimen.
+The Department of Earth & Environmental Sciences does purchase specimens.
+There are local vendors who do.
+One such vendor is Enchanted Rock Garden.
+Please contact them or other similar vendors for information on selling your specimen.

-The Department of Earth & Environmental Sciences does NOT authenticate or provide value estimates of specimens.
-There are companies who provide such services, and would suggest contacting them for information on authentication or evaluation.
+The Department of Earth & Environmental Sciences does not authenticate or provide value estimates of specimens.

 I think I found a fossil in/near Minnesota!